 Nicorandil, marketed in such products as Ikorel and Dancor, is indicated for the treatment of chronic stable angina pectoris.
-It is not currently approved in the United States but has been approved for use in Australia, the United Kingdom and most of Europe, and in India, Japan, South Korea, and Taiwan.
-Nicorandil is a dual-action potassium channel opener that relaxes vascular smooth muscle through membrane hyperpolarization via increased transmembrane potassium conductance and increased intracellular concentration of cyclic guanosine monophosphate (GMP).
-It is shown to dilate normal and stenotic coronary arteries and reduces both ventricular preload and afterload.
+It is currently not approved in the United States but has been approved for use in Australia, the United Kingdom and most of Europe, and in India, Japan, South Korea, and Taiwan.
+Nicorandil is a dual-action mitochondrial potassium (mitochondrial K{ATP}) channel activator and nitrate-like vasodilator.
+Activation of mitochondrial K{ATP} channel leads to restoration of mitochondrial function and cytoprotection.
+Nicorandil has extensive safety and efficacy data from multiple clinical trials, including a 5,000-patient randomized controlled trial (IONA Study, Lancet 2002) and there is a consensus in the literature that the activation of mitochondrial K{ATP} channel is the biological basis for the observed cardio-protection and reno-protection in multiple clinical trials.

-Nicorandil in acute kidney injury
+Nicorandil efficacy in acute kidney injury